phausamann/sklearn-xarray/docs/content/target.rst

-A :py:class:`Target` object can be indexed in the same way as the underlying coordinate and interfaces with ``numpy`` by providing an ``__array__`` attribute which returns ``numpy.array()`` of the (transformed) coordinate.
+A :py:class:`Target` object can be indexed in the same way as the underlying coordinate and interfaces with ``numpy`` by providing an ``__array__`` attribute which returns ``numpy.array()`` of the (transformed) data.

 Multi-dimensional coordinates
 -----------------------------

-In some cases, the target coordinates span multiple dimensions, but the transformer expects a lower-dimensional input.
+In some cases, the target data spans multiple dimensions, but the transformer expects a lower-dimensional input.
 With  the ``dim`` parameter of the :py:class:`Target` class you can specify which of the dimensions to keep.
 You can also specify the callable ``reduce_func`` to perform the reduction of